JustinSima/manualist/README.md

 ## TODOs
 1. Dedicate the compute needed to train the baseline classifier.
+2. Experiment with alternative model frameworks - likely Transformers.
-2. Attempt to incorporate unsupervised pretraining by creating a hand-to-vec embedding model, to be used instead of raw hand and head coordinates.
+3. Attempt to incorporate unsupervised pretraining by creating a hand-to-vec embedding model, to be used instead of raw hand and head coordinates.
+4. Realize that Kaggle released a competition with the same idea (ASL translation using MediaPipe hand annotations), so now I can see what worked best there.